South Korean candidate disavows ‘feminist’ label on International Women’s Day after interview goes awry

 The anti-feminists have weaponized the term “feminist,” accusing people of “being femi,” like having a mental illness, or “doing femi,” like a harmful, mind-altering substance.

 South Korea ranks last among developed countries when it comes to the role and influence of women in the workforce, according to data by the Economist’s “glass ceiling index” published Tuesday.
-While unemployment rates among men in their 20s is higher than their female counterparts, women drop out of the workforce faster in their 30s and 40s — sign of their persistent lack of upward mobility in the workplace once they are expected to have children and raise them.
+While the unemployment rate among men in their 20s is higher than for their female counterparts, women drop out of the workforce faster in their 30s and 40s — a sign of their persistent lack of upward mobility once they are expected to have children and raise them.

-With the growing anger among many young men toward the current President Moon Jae-in’s policies to increase female participation in the workforce, the conservative party has appealed to them — vowing to abolish the Ministry of Gender Equality and calling on a return to “meritocracy.”
+With the growing anger among many young men toward President Moon Jae-in’s policies to increase female participation in the workforce, the conservative party has appealed to them — promising to abolish the Ministry of Gender Equality and calling for a return to “meritocracy.”

-By contrast, liberal candidate Lee has courted the women in recent weeks, appearing at rallies with young female supporters and proposing changes like protection for sexual violence victims.
+By contrast, liberal candidate Lee has courted women in recent weeks, appearing at rallies with young female supporters and proposing changes like protection for sexual violence victims.

 In a written interview conducted in Korean, The Post asked both candidates whether they consider themselves feminists.
-The Post also asked Yoon to respond to criticisms that his policy proposals are viewed as discriminatory toward women.
+The Post also asked Yoon to respond to criticism that his policy proposals are viewed as discriminatory toward women.

 The Yoon campaign’s initial response read: “I think there are many different ways to interpret feminism.
 As I said in a previous debate, feminism is a form of humanism, recognizing that gender discrimination and inequality is a reality and it is a movement to correct that.
 In that sense, I consider myself a feminist.”

-After his answer went viral, the campaign cited an “administrative error” in providing the answer, and circulated to Korean reporters the “original document” that they intended to send.
-In a statement to The Post Tuesday, the campaign clarified that Yoon had not approved the answer, which was a “working-level error,” and apologized for creating confusion.
+After his answer went viral, the campaign cited an “administrative error” in providing the answer and circulated to Korean reporters the “original document” that they intended to send.
+In a statement to The Post on Tuesday, the campaign clarified that Yoon had not approved the answer, which was a “working-level error,” and apologized for creating confusion.

 In his amended statement, Yoon said “gender-based division inevitably creates a blind spot for the weak person, and makes it harder to resolve the issues.
 Therefore, I will govern in a way that solves individuals’ problems, rather than grouping issues along gender lines.”